SeanMcP/seanmcp.com/src/content/articles/my-writing-process-in-february-2023.md

 ---
-title: My writing process in Febraury 2023
+title: My writing process in February 2023
 description:
   The process involves mostly manual steps, and I am looking for a better solution.